 - Free of charge

-And thus must contains answers to the following:
+And thus must contain answers to the following:

 - Who is collecting the data?